Samcharis/alx-zero_day/README.md

-this directory contains code on git
+this directory contains sub directories thst have files with codes in them on basics